aer0ss/aerofs/docs/engineering/requirements/exchange-plugin-milestones.md

 - read the configuration values from the Windows Registry.
 - filter incoming, outgoing, and internal e-mails and replace attachments with links to download the attachment content from an AeroFS REST API endpoint.
+- only replace attachments whose content exceeds the configured threshold.
 - a way to log the Transport Agent's activities and errors.
 - a way to manually retrieve the Transport Agent's logs.